IgorLana/Spaced-Repetition-AI/src/main/resources/templates/image_filme_prompt.md

 🟢 GOOD Example (Harry Potter – Hogwarts)

-Create a single cinematic illustration of Harry Potter standing in front of a moonlit Hogwarts Castle.
-He should be holding his wand up, with a determined expression and a light wind moving his robes.
-The style should be realistic, with an epic atmosphere, dramatic lighting in blueish tones, and a strong contrast between light and shadow.
-The background shows the detailed castle under a starry sky.
+Create a single cinematic illustration of a **young wizard with round glasses and a long dark robe** standing in front of a **mystical gothic castle under the moonlight**.
+He should be holding a glowing staff upward, with a determined expression, while the wind moves his robe slightly.
+The style is realistic, with an epic and dramatic atmosphere, blueish tones dominating the lighting, and a strong contrast between the glowing staff and the surrounding shadows.
+The background shows the detailed castle towers against a starry night.
 Only 1 image should be generated.

 🔴 BAD Example